Landscape assets to be vested in Council require review and acceptance prior to planting, bonding and multiple audit inspections.

 Separate schedules for each of these categories – or separated sections within a single schedule – are preferred.

-Once the schedules have been accepted, the Council will stamp and return them.
-Depending on the timing of the bond invoices being issued, the Council may return the schedule attached to the bond form for the developer or authorised agent to sign.
+Once the schedules have been accepted, we will stamp and return them.
+Depending on the timing of the bond invoices being issued, we may return the schedule attached to the bond form for the developer or authorised agent to sign.

 Request bond invoices